Choose another writer in this calendar:

 Cheri-Bibi, an adventurer, was perhaps Leroux's most popular character in France.
 He appeared in such detective novels as Cheri-Bibi (tr.
 1914), Cheri-Bibi: Mystery Man (tr.
 1916), Missing Men: The Return of Cheri-Bibi (tr.
 1923), and The Dark Road; Further Adventures of Cheri-Bibi (tr.
 1924).
 The first film of Chéri Bibi was made in 1913, directed by Gérard Bourgeois and starring René Navarre.
 Charles Krauss directed Les premieres aventures de Chéri Bibi (1914), starring Emile Keppens.
 Nouvelle Aurore / Nouvelles aventures des Chéri Bibi (1919) was directed by Edouard-Emile Violet, starring José Davert.
 Léon Mathot continued the adventures with Pierre Fresnay in Chéri Bibi (1937), and the Italian Marcello (Marcel) Pagliero made Chéri Bibi / Il forzato della Guiana (1955), starring Jean Richard.

 Leroux's narrative was fast moving, and he often used complicated plots.
 Later mature work show the influence of Jules Verne and Edgar Allan Poe, especially 'The Masque of the Red Death' (1842) in The Phantom... and the tale 'Thou Art the Man,' in which the detective turns out to be the murderer - the idea appeared again in The Mystery of the Yellow Room.
+One of the descendants of Poe's orangutan in Murders in the Rue Morgue is the half-man half-ape Baloo in Leroux novel of the same name.
+At the end of the story the creature concludes: "Animals are animals and gods are gods, but men are nothing at all!"
 In the novella The Burgled Heart (tr.
 1925) Leroux employed supernatural elements - the astral body of a French woman is abducted by an English artist.
 The Kiss that Killed (tr.
 1934) and The Machine to Kill (tr.
 1935) featured a vampire and a robot as murderers.